-- (a) Where, in a facility with 80 beds or more, a majority of employees covered by this agreement vote in support of the establishment of a consultative team, the Employer will facilitate the establishment of such a consultative team. - (b) Composition - (i) The consultative team will comprise up to three (3) employee representatives elected by the employees, (which may include union delegates); and - (ii) up to three (3) representatives nominated by the Employer. - (iii) Where a representative is unable to attend they may nominate another person.

-- (c) The consultative team will meet during normal working hours twice annually or as otherwise agreed and keep a record of the discussions.

-- (b) The consultative team may discuss issues in or in connection with:

-- (i) Clause 31 Consultation;

-- (ii) Clause 36 Workload Management; and

-- (iii) other issues as agreed by the team.
+- (c) Composition - (i) The consultative team will comprise up to three (3) employee representatives elected by the employees, (which may include union delegates); and - (ii) up to three (3) representatives nominated by the Employer. - (iii) Where a representative is unable to attend they may nominate another person. - (d) The consultative team will meet during normal working hours twice annually or as otherwise agreed and keep a record of the discussions. - (e) The consultative team may discuss issues in or in connection with: - (i) Clause 31 Consultation; - (ii) Clause 36 Workload Management; and - (iii) other issues as agreed by the team. - (f) Members of the Consultative Team may request information relevant to the issues in clause 31.4(e), provided that such information does not require the employer to disclose commercially confidential information.